obourdon/keycloak-traefik-tutorial/README.md

 This repo is made based on https://github.com/ibuetler/docker-keycloak-traefik-workshop

 For the sake of this tutorial I have chosen the whoami Docker image we want to add authentication using Keycloak.
-The whoami application is a tiny Go webserver that prints os information and HTTP request to output.
+The whoami application is a tiny Go webserver that prints OS information and HTTP request to output.
 The whoami sample application is not asking for a username and password.
 You can grab the whoami docker from https://hub.docker.com/r/containous/whoami .
 The whoami web port is listening on port `80`.

 ## Test Running Application